-The story begins with a lad called Stephen of Cloyes, who was a shepherd born around 1200, making him 12 years old at the time of the Children’s Crusade.
-Little is known about Stephen, but it is doubtful being a peasant, that he would have been able to read or write, and all his experience of life would have be related to the farm where he worked.
+The story begins wth a boy called Stephen of Cloyes, who was a shepherd born around 1200.
+This would make him just 12 years old at the time of the Children’s Crusade.
+Little is known about Stephen, but it is doubtful being a peasant that he was able to read or write, and all his experience of life would have be related to the farm where he worked.

-In May 2012 he is said to have made his way to the court of France's King Philip, with whom he demanded an audience.
-He appeared in front of the king, presenting him with a letter, purportedly given to him by Christ in the guise of a poor pilgrim, ordering the boy to organise a crusade to capture Jerusalem.
-Unsurprisingly, King Philip was less than impressed and bade the boy farewell.
+However, in May 1212 it is said that he made his way to the court of the King Philip of France and demanded an audience with the king.
+Appearing in front of Philip, Stephen it said to have presented him with a letter reportedly given to him by Christ in a guise as a poor pilgrim, which ordered the boy to organise a crusade and capture Jerusalem.
+Unsurprisingly, the king was unimpressed by his plight and ordered him to leave.

-Undeterred, Stephen took to the streets preaching to children about his missive from Jesus and that they should do their duty by accompanying him to the Holy Land.
-As a result, it’s believed that a large group of boys and girls marched through castles, villages, towns and cities carrying crosses, candles and banners singing songs that included, amongst many others, "Lord God, Exalt Christianity!
+Stephen was undeterred by the response, taking to the streets and preaching to children about the message from Jesus and stating that they should fulfil their duty and accompany him to the Holy Land.
+As a result, it’s believed that a large group of boys and girls marched through castles, villages, towns and cities carrying crosses, banners and candles.
+During their march, they were singing songs including “Lord God, Exalt Christianity!
 Lord God, Restore us the True Cross!”

-However, many years later a priest returned from traveling around northern Africa and he claimed to have met some of the surviving children (now adults).
-He claimed that two of the seven ships had sunk killing all on board and that pirates had captured the other five ships and the children were sold into slavery.
-White skinned children were considered to be a valuable prize in Algerian and Egyptian slave markets.
+However, many years later a priest returning from travel around northern Africa claimed to have met some of the surviving children as adults, and claimed that only two of the seven ships had sunk, while the other five had been captured by pirates and the children sold into slavery - they would have been particularly valuable in Algeria and Egypt being from Europe.

-There is no proof that any of this is true as none of the children who left Marseilles ever returned to their homes.
-As a result, it’s impossible to know what actually happened to the participants of the crusade.
+There is no proof that any of these accounts were true as none of the children who left Marseilles ever returned to their homes.
+As a result, it’s impossible to know what happened to those who did take part in the Children’s Crusade.

-Although both crusades were a disaster, they show the importance of religion and Jerusalem in particular to everyday people living in the Middle Ages.
+Although both Children’s Crusades were a disaster, historians argue that they do highlight the importance of religion and Jerusalem in particular to everyday people living in the Middle Ages.

 Further reading: The Children's Crusade, Dana C. Munro